auth0/react-native-auth0/README.md

 The `Auth0` class exposes the `credentialsManager` property for you to interact with using the API below.

-> 💡 If you're using Web Auth, you do not need to manually store the credentials after login and delete them after logout; the SDK does this automatically.
+> 💡 If you're using Web Auth (`authorize`) through Hooks, you do not need to manually store the credentials after login and delete them after logout; the SDK does this automatically.

 #### Check for stored credentials